A welcome from the dean

 Come join us.
 The world needs more faithful problem solvers.

 Key things to know about Lipscomb’s Raymond B. Jones College of Engineering

-- Electrical and computer engineering and Mechanical Engineering are accredited by the Engineering Accreditation Commission of ABET, http://www.abet.org.
+- Electrical and computer engineering, civil and environmental engineering and mechanical engineering are accredited by the Engineering Accreditation Commission of ABET, http://www.abet.org.

 - Programs in electrical and computer engineering, mechanical engineering, civil and environmental engineering